Roger-random/Sawppy_Rover/docs/Misumi HFS 3.md

 An extrusion can be up to 5mm shorter than specified, or have sloped cut ends, and the rover will still work.
 Such imperfections can be compensated for with few extra millimeters of space when bolting plastic pieces onto beams.

 The above lengths add up to 3922mm.
-If you are really good with planning and have a very thin saw blade, you might be able to cut all rover parts out of two 2-meter pieces of extrusion.
+If you are really good with planning and have a very thin saw blade, it is possible to cut all rover parts out of two 2-meter pieces of extrusion.
+This has been confirmed by several other rover builders.

 2 * $7.40 = $14.80

-Realistically, you will probably need three beams which will leave plenty left over for future rover additions.

 __Option 2: Order beams from Misumi cut to length__